crisperdue/prooftoys-site/content/_index.md

 In a larger sense though, Prooftoys is an effort to find better ways to learn these great ideas in our modern era.
-Far too much of math education is still about people doing procedures that may have been useful three hundred years ago, but are thoroughly irrelevant now.
+Far too much of math education is still about people doing procedures that may have been useful three hundred years ago, but pointless to do by hand now.

 Computers can do the procedures for us, but without the concepts we are still lost.
 Luckily, there are now powerful systems of